radiantearth/stac-spec/collection-spec/collection-spec.md

 | links           | \[[Link Object](#link-object)]                   | **REQUIRED.** A list of references to other documents.       |

 **stac_extensions**: A list of extensions the Collection implements.
 This does NOT declare the extensions of child Catalogs or Items.
 The list contains URLs to the JSON Schema files it can be validated against.
 For official [content extensions](../extensions/README.md#list-of-content-extensions), a "shortcut" can be used.
 This means you can specify the folder name of the extension, for example `version` for the Versioning Indicators extension.
 This does *not* apply for API extensions.
 If the versions of the extension and the collection diverge, you can specify the URL of the JSON schema file.
 This list must only contain extensions that extend the Collection itself, see the the 'Scope' column in the list of extensions.
-If an extension such as the Commons extension has influence on multiple parts of the whole catalog structure, it must be listed in all affected parts (e.g. Collection and Item for the Commons extension).
-If a structure such as the summaries or the Commons extension provide fields in their JSON structure, these extensions must not be listed here as they don't extend the Collection itself.
-For example, if a Collection includes the field `sat:platform` in the summaries, the Collection still does not list the `sat` extension in the `stac_extensions` field.
+If an extension, such as the `eo` extension changes multiple entities  of the whole catalog structure, it must be listed in all affected parts (e.g. Collection and Item for the `eo` extension).
+If a structure such as the summaries extension provide fields in their JSON structure, these extensions must not be listed here as they don't extend the Collection itself.
+For example, if a Collection includes the field `view:azimuth` in the summaries, the Collection still does not list the `view` extension in the `stac_extensions` field.

 **license**: Collection's license(s) as a SPDX [License identifier](https://spdx.org/licenses/).
 Alternatively, use `proprietary` (see below) if the license is not on the SPDX license list or `various` if multiple licenses apply.
 In all cases links to the license texts SHOULD be added, see the `license` link relation type.
 If no link to a license is included and the `license` field is set to `proprietary`, the collection is private, and consumers have not been granted any explicit right to use the data.